DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-01-29-probabilistic_programming.md

 - Data science
 - Machine learning
 - Python
-- python
 seo_description: A practical explanation of MCMC and the Metropolis algorithm, focusing on Bayesian inference with Python code examples to make the concepts accessible.
 seo_title: 'Demystifying MCMC: A Hands-On Guide to Bayesian Inference'
 seo_type: article
 subtitle: Understanding the Metropolis Algorithm Through Code